stackhpc/kube-perftest/README.md

     kind: IPerf
     spec:
       duration: 30
+  # The number of repetitions to run for each permutation
+  # Defaults to 1 if not given
+  repetitions: 1
   # Defines the permutations for the set
   # Each permutation is merged into the spec of the template
+  # If not given, a single permutation consisting of the given template is used
   permutations:
     # Permutations are calculated as a cross-product of the specified names and values
     product: